jpena88/lambda-go-slack/README.md

+#lambda-go-slack

-# This Go script will post AWS CodeDeploy notifications to Slack
+This Go script will post AWS CodeDeploy notifications to Slack